-The first time I told someone I wanted to start lifting weights, they said:
+The first time I told an uncle I wanted to start lifting weights, he said:

 Thankfully, I didn’t listen.